-In order for a student to receive a certificate or AAS from Parkland College must complete a minimum of 15 credit hours of specialty or technical course work required by the A.A.S. must be completed at Parkland College.
+For a student to receive a certificate or AAS from Parkland College they must complete a minimum of 15 credit hours of specialty or technical course work required by the A.A.S. must be completed at Parkland College.
 Proficiency credit or credit from prior learning assessment do not count toward minimum residency requirements.